 Value to Collectors

-First and foremost, off-metal coins are especially prized by collectors because they’re strange, historically interesting, and often rare.
-Some off-metal coins are also extremely valuable and hard to come by.
-For example, only about 40 of the above mentioned 1943 Bronze Cent were made, and these coins can be worth between $45,000 and $1.7 million, depending on the quality and minting location.
-Because of their rarity and value, 1943 Lincoln cents are frequently counterfeited.
-If you believe that you have an authentic 1943 Lincoln penny, we recommend that you send it to a third-party grading service to be certified, such as NGC or PCGS.
+First and foremost, collectors especially prized off-metal coins because they’re strange, historically interesting, and often rare.
+Some off-metal coins are also precious and hard to come by.
+For example, only about 40 of the 1943 Bronze mentioned above Cent were made, and these coins can be worth between $45,000 and $1.7 million, depending on the quality and minting location.
+Unfortunately, 1943 Lincoln cents are frequently counterfeited because of their rarity and value.
+If you believe you have an authentic 1943 Lincoln penny, we recommend sending it to a third-party grading service to be certified, such as NGC or PCGS.

 At Atlanta Gold & Coin Buyers, we buy and sell a wide variety of coins, including rare coins such as off-metal coins.
 Request an appointment to assess the value of your collection today by calling 404-236-9744.